-As can be seen from the 4mm Kit Lists in the GWR Listings section, the Shirescenes range constitutes a number of different types.
+As can be seen from the 4mm kit lists, the Shirescenes range constitutes a number of different types.
 This page concentrates on the Holden "Metro" coaches, of which two types are available.
 However, most of the construction notes for these particular kits are generally applicable to the Shirescenes range.

 The Holden 4-wheelers were introduced for the London suburban services in 1880, and were manufactured to varying diagrams until the turn of the century.
 They were designed by William Holden before he moved on to the GER, and were easily recognisable by the distinctive half-circle shape of the door vents.
 You can read more about the specific details of these coaches in the GWR Features section.

-The Shirescenes sides for the Holden vehicles constitute a full Third to diagram S17, and a Brake Third to diagram T59.
-Note that some coaches of these diagrams also ran as Second Class coaches in the early years – apparantly, the only difference was in the upholstry.
+The Shirescenes sides for the Holden vehicles constitute a full 3rd diagram S17, and a Brake 3rd diagram T59.
+Note that some coaches of these diagrams also ran as Second Class coaches in the early years – apparantly, the only difference was in the upholstery.